microsoft/DMF/DmfSamples/kmdf_fx2_dmf/driver_dmf_3/README.md

 5. IMPORTANT: This sample shows how to add a new Module to a Module Library.
 In this case, it is added to the Template Library.
 In most cases, teams will use the Template Library to build a new private Library.

-IMPORTANT: For details about how the OSR USB-FX2 device operates, please see the original (non-DMF) sample.
+IMPORTANT: For details about how the OSR USB-FX2 device operates, please see the [original (non-DMF) sample](https://github.com/microsoft/Windows-driver-samples/tree/master/usb/kmdf_fx2).
 This sample is designed to do everything
            the original sample does but also perform the minimum steps necessary to initialize DMF.

 Overview
 ========

-Please compare this sample with the previous sample (DMF Sample 2).
-Also, to really understand this sample, it is necessary to read the documentation that is included with DMF in the Documentation folder.
-Also, there will be a PowerPoint slide deck to summarize the important points of the documentation uploaded to the repository soon.
+Please compare this sample with the previous sample ([DMF Sample 2](../driver_dmf_2/readme.md)).
+Also, to really understand this sample, it is necessary to read the documentation that is included with DMF in the [Documentation folder](../../../Dmf/Documentation/Driver%20Module%20Framework.md).
+Also, there is a [PowerPoint slide deck](../../../Dmf/Documentation/DmfGit-v1.0.pptx) ([pdf](../../../Dmf/Documentation/DmfGit-v1.0.pdf)) that summarizes the important points of the documentation.

-This sample works almost identically to the original OSR FX2 sample.
+This sample works almost identically to the [original OSR FX2 sample](https://github.com/microsoft/Windows-driver-samples/tree/master/usb/kmdf_fx2).
 But, the OSR FX2 code resides mostly in the Template Library in the Dmf_OsrFx2
 Module.
 The Client driver initializes DMF in the same way as the previous sample.
 However, since the Client driver does not directly handle the PnP callbacks (because all that functionality is now in the Dmf_OsrFx2 Module), the Client driver does not need to register for PnP callbacks.
 The Client driver only needs to hook DMF.